paryoja/Cloud-BS/docs/README.md

 1. Move to **"MRAlign/align_mapreduce/run"**

 2. Use **setFile.sh** to put raw reads file in HDFS
+   It simply moves ~/simulated.fa file to fa_data/ directory in hdfs If you wish to align other sequence such as the test dataset in the bottom of this document, move the bisulfite sequence to fa_data/ directory in hdfs by executing **hdfs dfs -put <your bisulfite sequence file> fa_data/**

 3. Use **run_align.sh** to map the bisulfite reads
 ```